 Participants will face several individual programming problems that will be solved separately from one another.
 However, participants will have to score as many points as possible in the overall challenge according to a certain arrangement of the problems solved.
-See section 5.4 for more information.
+See sections 5.4 and 5.5 for more information.